Licensed & Insured • Waterloo, Ontario

 add

 Ventilation addresses fresh air exchange, controlling how outdoor air enters and stale air exits.
 Duct cleaning removes accumulated dust from inside your heating ducts.
 They solve different problems.
-Many Waterloo homes, especially in the Uptown core and Beechwood where homes have been air-sealed over the years, have clean ducts but still suffer from stuffy air, window condensation, and bathroom mould because no mechanical fresh air system exists.
+Many Waterloo homes, especially in the Uptown core and Beechwood where homes have been air-sealed over the years, have clean ducts but still suffer from stuffy air and window condensation because no mechanical fresh air system exists.
 We focus on the ventilation and mechanical side of indoor air quality.

 READY FOR A FREE ESTIMATE?